Azure/autorest.typescript/test/multiapi/packages/multiapi-test-2018-02-01/README.md

 const subscriptionId = process.env["AZURE_SUBSCRIPTION_ID"];

 const creds = new DefaultAzureCredential();
+// Pass the credentials from `@azure/identity` to the client constructor.
-const client = new AutoRestParameterizedCustomHostTestClient(creds, subscriptionId);
+// Please note that the credentials from `@azure/ms-rest-nodeauth` are supported here as well. const client = new AutoRestParameterizedCustomHostTestClient(creds, subscriptionId);
 const vault = "testvault";
 const secret = "testsecret";